WrightLaboratory/globus_flows/README.md

 Please enter the code here:
 ```

+Copy the URL into your browser.
+Create a custom label for the consent.
+Allow the native app client the **Manage Flows** scope.
+Paste the authorization code returned by the web page.

 Since we do not have any flows deployed, we should expect the following output:

 ```bash